kshetty/KafkaWithDotNet/docs/00-PROJECT-OVERVIEW.md

 ## Project Overview

 This project demonstrates a real-time, event-driven microservices architecture using Apache Kafka with .NET 8, implementing an Order Processing System.
-The architecture follows Domain-Driven Design (DDD) principles with Onion Architecture, deployed on Azure using Infrastructure as Code (Terraform).
+The architecture follows Domain-Driven Design (DDD) principles with Clean Architecture and SOLID design principles, deployed on Azure using Infrastructure as Code (Terraform).

 ## 🎯 Business Scenario